charleshancoder/charleshancoder.github.io/_drafts/interview-question-1.md

 ## Task:

-Design an solution to integrate customer details between these two systems to ensure real-time data synchronization.
+Design an solution to sync customer details from CRM to the Billing System to ensure real-time data synchronization.

 ## System Details: